 How To Get Enough Fiber in Summer

 Restructuring those summertime meals to better fit your health needs is crucial, especially for women in perimenopause and menopause.
-Summer is reported as a hot flash heavy season for women experiencing menopausal symptoms, and the foods we eat can make those vasomotor symptoms (hot flashes and night sweats) worse.
-Caffeine, alcohol, refined sugars, and spicy foods can fool the body into triggering a hot flash.
+Summer is reported as a hot flash heavy season for women experiencing menopausal symptoms, and the foods we eat — like caffeine, alcohol, refined sugars, and spicy foods — can make those vasomotor symptoms, including hot flashes and night sweats, worse.

 Why is Fiber Important?

-There’s a reason your doctor suggests you eat more fruits, vegetables.
-Dietary fibers are fibers that cannot be broken down and digested by the body.
+Dietary fibers are foods that cannot be broken down and digested by the body.
 Instead, these fibers help feed and fuel the growth of gut bacteria that populate the digestive tract, otherwise known as the gut microbiome.
 When these gut bacteria are imbalanced, it affects how well nutrients are absorbed into your bloodstream.
-When not enough nutrients are absorbed into the body, they get passed out through waste, which means the body doesn’t get enough nutrients to help maintain its many regulatory functions.
+When the body doesn’t get enough nutrients, it does not have adequate help maintain its many regulatory functions.

 So how can you get more fiber into your diet this summer?